TIBCOSoftware/snappydata/README.md

 #### Setting up passwordless SSH

 The quick start scripts use ssh to start up various processes.
-You can install ssh on ubuntu with `sudo apt-get install ssh`. ssh comes packaged with Mac OSX.
+You can install ssh on ubuntu with `sudo apt-get install ssh`. ssh comes packaged with Mac OSX, however, make sure ssh is enabled by going to `System Preferences -> Sharing` and enabling `Remote Login`.
 Enabling passwordless ssh is the easiest way to work with SnappyData and prevents you from having to put in your ssh password multiple times.

-**On OSX:**

-First, make sure ssh is enabled by going to:

-`System Preferences -> Sharing` and enabling `Remote Login`

-Next generate an RSA key with
+Generate an RSA key with

 `ssh-keygen -t rsa`